 Born in Philadelphia, Pennsylvania, violinist Emily Botel has performed throughout North America and Europe.
 She earned a Bachelor of Music degree from the Cleveland Institute of Music with a minor in Psychology from Case Western Reserve University and a Master of Music degree from the San Francisco Conservatory of Music [SFCM].
 Emily is currently pursuing an Artist Diploma in Orchestral Studies as a member of the San Francisco Academy Orchestra.
 She has studied with renowned pedagogues Linda Cerone and David Updegraff, award winning soloist and chamber musician Ian Swensen, San Francisco Symphony members Catherine Van Hoesen and David Chernyavsky, and baroque violinists, Julie Andrijeski and Elizabeth Blumenstock.
 She has received many honors and awards including the Matinee Music Club of Philadelphia Instrumental Prize, the Mu Phi Epsilon Cleveland Heights Chapter Scholarship Award, and the William Wolski Violin Scholarship at SFCM.

-In addition to her classical work, Emily has performed with indie rock bands at The Fillmore, Rickshaw Stop, and DNA Lounge and frequents recording studios, appearing on albums such as Hurley, by Weezer.
+In addition to her classical work, Emily has performed with indie rock bands at The Fillmore, The Fox Oakland, Rickshaw Stop, and DNA Lounge and frequents recording studios, appearing on albums such as Hurley, by Weezer.
 She has played in sold out arenas with the Trans-Siberian Orchestra and on festival stages including the Hardly-Strictly Bluegrass Festival.
 She performs and records with the Magik*Magik Orchestra and made Stern Grove festival debut in summer 2013 with the band Geographer.

 Emily is a Suzuki certified violin teacher and holds a private studio in San Francisco as well as teaching at the French American International School.